 Acronym/Abbreviation Definition/Denotation

 AC Alternating Current

 CES Clean Energy Standard

 DC Direct current

 DPS New York State Department of Public Service

-Facility Generating facility components and site associated with the Morris Ridge Solar
+Facility Generating facility components and site associated with the Moraine Solar Energy Center

-T aciiity Energy Center

-Facility Area Land area that may host generating facility components, interconnections and related
+Facility Area Land area that may host generating facility components, interconnections and related facilities

-Tacility Area facilities

 GIS Geographic Information Systems

 GW Gigawatt

 kV Kilovolt

 MW Megawatt

 MW {ac} Megawatt, Alternating Current

 MWh Megawatt-hour

-MWp Megawatt, Peak
+MW p Megawatt, Peak

 NYISO New York Independent System Operator

 NYSDEC New York State Department of Environmental Conservation

 PIP Public Involvement Program Plan

 POI Point of Interconnection

+Presiding Examiner Defined by 16 NYCRR 1000.2(ad) as a presiding officer appointed by DPS.
+The presiding officer is defined as, the commissioner, or the Administrative Law Judge or other officer or employee of the commission so authorized by the chairman or by the chairman's designee, presiding over a proceeding or conducting an investigation or hearing.

 PSC New York State Public Service Commission

 PSL Public Service Law

 PSS Preliminary Scoping Statement

 PV Photovoltaic

 Siting Board New York State Board on Electric Generation Siting and the Environment

-Defined by 16 NYCRR 1000.2(an) as those persons who may be affected or

-Stakeholders concerned by any issues within the Siting Board's jurisdiction relating to the

-proposed major electric generating facility and any decision being made by it.
+Stakeholders Defined by 16 NYCRR 1000.2(an) as those persons who may be affected or concerned by any issues within the Siting Board's jurisdiction relating to the proposed major electric generating facility and any decision being made by it.

 Study Area Areas within a 2-mile radius of the Facility Area